 - In general a huge number of Soviet movies and documentaries, too numerous to mention here.

 - Likewise a huge number of unintentionally hilarious propaganda works depicting him as a brave young lad, playing with children from an orphanage, humbly standing in queue, etc. etc.

 - October: Ten Days That Shook the World by Sergei Eisenstein

-- Nicholas and Alexandra, an American historical drama from 1971, he's played by Michael Bryant.
+- In Nicholas and Alexandra, an American historical drama from 1971, he's played by Michael Bryant.

 - Taurus by Aleksandr Sokurov (of Russian Ark fame) shows Lenin in his final days at his Dacha, with dementia setting in.

 - Appears along with Karl Marx, Mao Zedong and Che Guevara in the "World Forum" sketch on Monty Python's Flying Circus, where what appears to be a panel on communism turns out to be a quiz show.